 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |Fall 2012 acceptance rate||41.9%|

 The student-faculty ratio at Skidmore College is 9:1, and the school has 71.6 percent of its classes with fewer than 20 students.
 The most popular majors at Skidmore College include: Social Sciences; Visual and Performing Arts; Business, Management, Marketing, and Related Support Services; Psychology; and English Language and Literature/Letters.
 The average freshman retention rate, an indicator of student satisfaction, is 94 percent.

 Skidmore College has a total undergraduate enrollment of 2,660, with a gender distribution of 38.8 percent male students and 61.2 percent female students.
 At this school, 86 percent of the students live in college-owned, -operated, or -affiliated housing and 14 percent of students live off campus.
 Skidmore College is part of the NCAA III athletic conference.

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 |Collegiate athletic association||NCAA III|

 Campus Info & Services

 Skidmore College offers a number of student services including nonremedial tutoring, health service, and health insurance.
 Skidmore College also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
-Of the students at Skidmore College, 42 percent have cars on campus.
 Alcohol is permitted for students of legal age at Skidmore College.